 This is a great dish to have in your back pocket.
 It’s dairy free and gluten free all while tasting luxuriously creamy.
-It also reaps the benefits of using locally sourced organic bone broth that I got from the Gut Lab (sold at the Macleod Trail Farmers Market at the Sunworks Farm stall for those of you who are wondering).
+It also reaps the benefits of using locally sourced organic bone broth that I got from the Gut Lab.
 To make this a little bit more substantial add in some shelled edamame beans for an extra punch of protein.
 If you’re feeling naughty top with grated Parmesan.
 To make this vegetarian, substitute chicken broth for vegetable broth.

 Prep time: 15 minutes

 Total time: 45 minutes

 4 cups chicken broth (or vegetable broth)

 1 large leek, dark green woody stalks removed, finely chopped and thoroughly washed

 3 cloves garlic, minced